Bank Card Not Working: Phone Scam Overview

 In other variations of this scam you may receive a call from someone claiming to be from your bank.
 They will say that they suspect fraudulent charges and need to ask you some security questions.
 Using caller ID spoofing the caller will mask their actual phone number.

-Can You Protect Yourself From This Scam?
+Can You Protect Yourself From the Bank Card Not Working Phone Scam?

 Yes, this scam can be very avoidable.
 Always be wary when you receive a text message or call requesting personal and financial information.
 Follow these tips to make sure you avoid this scam: